 Workplace inspections use a checklist to help identify hazards.
 Using the checklist and looking at the area of concern is the best way to go about doing an inspection.
 Once hazards are identified, solutions are required to be put in place to ensure the hazard is controlled.

 After each inspection, the dates on the Workplace Safety Inspection Schedule wall poster are to be adjusted as required before it is printed in colour and displayed in a prominent position in the area as a very visible, bright reminder of when the next inspection is due.

-The Workplace Safety Inspection Schedule wall poster which is located on the testing, tagging and workplace inspections webpage includes a method of classifying workplaces as being either non-hostile or hostile electrical environments in accordance with the provisions of the AS/NZS 3760 Standard.
+The Workplace Safety Inspection Schedule wall poster which is located on the testing, tagging and workplace inspections webpage includes a method of assessing risks presented by different types of workplace and then classifying them as being either non-hostile or hostile electrical environments in accordance with the provisions of the AS/NZS 3760 Standard.
 Before carrying out workplace inspections the poster should be used to work out their required frequency in accordance with the needs for the electrical environment.